alexagoff/new-accession-ingest/README.md

   you can by following the instructions here https://pandas.pydata.org/docs/getting_started/install.html
 - go onto UO vpn
 - run check_existing_accessions.py
-  - NOTE: the title/column header line on the .csv file must all be on the first line!
+  - NOTE: the title/column header line on the input .csv file must all be on the first line!
 If its spread into two lines the program will error.
   - do either:
     - python check_existing_accessions.py ~/path/to/csv (e.g. ~/Desktop/folder/input.csv) with form.csv input
     - python check_existing_accessions.py (without argument) if path to form.csv is manually entered in check_existing_accessions.py (line 33).